hapax/hapax.github.io/assets/simple-physics.md

 **Exercise 3 (lunar radius).** Fermi estimate the radius of the moon.

-*Hint.* Take a geometric mean of an overestimate and an underestimate.
+*Hint.* Take the geometric mean of an overestimate and an underestimate.
 For an overestimate, you could try the radius of the earth, $r_\oplus = 6300 \text{ km}$.